-Velocity fields in a vertical plane (x,z) are measured using a 2D Particle Image Velocimetry (PIV) system.
-The flow is seeded with 10 $\mu$ m tracer particles, and illuminated by a corotating vertical laser sheet passing through the center of the tank.
-The entire $60 \times 46$ cm flow section is imaged through a transparent side of the tank with a double-buffer high-resolution $2048 \times 2048$ pixels camera, corotating with the tank and aiming normally at the laser sheet.
+Velocity fields in a vertical plane (x,z) are measured using a two-dimensional PIV system.
+The flow is seeded with 10 μ m tracer particles, and illuminated by a corotating vertical laser sheet passing through the center of the tank and generated by a 140 mJ Nd:yttrium aluminum garnet pulsed laser.
+The entire 60×46 cm2 flow section is imaged through a transparent side of the tank with a double-buffer highresolution 2048×2048 pixels camera, corotating with the tank and aiming normally at the laser sheet.
 During the decay of turbulence, 428 image pairs are acquired at a sampling rate of 2 Hz.
 Since the typical flow velocities decrease with time, the delay between the two successive images of a pair is made to gradually increase during the acquisition sequence, from 10 to 68 ms, so that the typical particles displacement remains constant, of order of 5 pixels, during all the decay.
-PIV computations are then performed over image pairs, on $32 \times 32$ pixels interrogation windows with 50% overlap, leading to a spatial resolution of 4.9 mm.
+PIV computations are then performed over image pairs, on 32×32 pixels interrogation windows with 50% overlap, leading to a spatial resolution of 4.9 mm.